Angela Missoni resigns after 24 years as creative director - WTMJ

 “My parents invented a new language in fashion,” Missoni told the publication.
 “And I think over the past 25 years I’ve been able to extend the lexicon of this language.”

-Missoni will stay on as president of the family-run fashion house, while other family members retain roles in the company, including her mother, who runs Missoni homewares.
+Missoni will stay on as president of the family-run fashion house, while other family members retain roles in the company, including her mother, who is in charge of the Missoni home collection.

 The Missoni family maintains majority control of the house, after selling a 41.2%-stake to the Italian investment fund FSI in 2018.

-Other recent changes include closing the secondary line M Missoni in March.
-It was being run by Angela Missoni’s daughter, Margherita.
+Other recent changes include suspending the secondary line M Missoni in March.
+It was being run by Angela Missoni’s daughter, Margherita Maccapani Missoni, who stepped aside, while its future is being decided.

+CEO Livio Proli told Women’s Wear Daily that the family backs his five-year plan to restructure the company after the impact of COVID-19.
+Missoni reported a net loss in 2020, with a 33% decline in revenues from 110 million euros ($134 million) in 2019.

+“Angela is showing sensibility and courage as well as foresight with this decision, which will contribute to kick-start the third cycle of the company with a new injection of energy and creative strength,” Proli said.
+“She will accompany the evolution of the brand, but she realized she would have conditioned the company in staying on” as creative director.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.